Nelsonville, Ohio: Tourism

 The Wayne National Forest, the only national forest in Ohio, surrounds the city of Nelsonville.
+The Wayne National Forest is a patchwork of public land that covers over a quarter million acres of Appalachian foothills of southeastern Ohio.
+The Forest is divided into three units managed out of two Ranger District offices located in Nelsonville and Ironton, with a field office in Marietta.
 The forest headquarters are located just outside the city limits on US Route 33, overlooking the Hocking River.
 It includes Ohio's largest collection of ATV trails.
 Tourist activities include: hiking, canoeing, mountain biking, ATV riding, and bird watching.